 Once opened, Marsala will remain fresh, flavorful and fragrant for 4-6 months.
 It should be stored in a cool, dry place.

-- Let kids choose a side.
-Let kids choose if they want pasta, rice or bread with their chicken!
+- For picky eaters: Serve plain peas on the side (without sauce).
+You can also let kids choose if they want pasta, rice or bread with their chicken!
 These sides are great for absorbing any extra sauce.

 CRAFT FOR THIS RECIPE